The dual Burnside process: Conclusion

 \section{Conclusion}

-We introduced and analyzed the \textit{dual} Burnside process, establishing its fundamental properties and connections to the classical chain.
-They appear to be two different processes on two different state spaces, but the primal–dual decomposition reveals that both chains share nonzero spectra and have equivalent mixing times up to a single step.
-This provides us with a new lens to study the classical Burnside processes and potentially sharpen their mixing-time bounds, since we can transfer them back and forth between the primal and the dual chains.
-Therefore, the dual perspective provides both theoretical insight and practical advantages for sampling under group symmetry, and opens new avenues for understanding and accelerating symmetry-aware MCMC methods.
+We introduced and analyzed the dual Burnside process, establishing its fundamental properties and its connection to the classical Burnside chain.
+The two chains appear to be different processes on different state spaces, but the primal--dual factorization

-Future work includes tightening the bounds through techniques such as lumping, minorization (e.g., \cite{Diaconis05}), coupling (e.g., \cite{Paguyo22}), and geometric methods (e.g., \cite{DiaconisStroock91}).
-For the value- and coordinate-permutation models, we derived explicit formulas so we may build upon them through lumping to find sharper mixing bounds.
-Additionally, we gave the lumping method for the value-permutation model by the \textit{number of fixed points} (a coarsening of \textit{conjugacy}) in Section~\ref{sec:lumped-value}.
-Likewise, similar to Remark \ref{rem:twosatge}(i), we may further provide formulas for lumping by \textit{conjugacy classes} in both models based on formulas \eqref{eq:Kbarorb} and \eqref{eq:Qbarconj}.
-This may provide sharper start–specific upper bounds and universal lower bounds, improving existing results.
+reveals that they share the same nonzero spectrum, the same relaxation time, and total-variation mixing times differing by at most one step.
+The stationary laws mirror each other:

-Furthermore, if we zoom out a bit, the value- and coordinate-permutation models correspond to the following blocks in the twelvefold way (value‐permutation brings in Stirling and Bell numbers, and coordinate‐permutation is the stars‐and‐bars case):
+Thus the dual perspective gives a new lens for studying classical Burnside processes and sharpening their mixing-time bounds through transfer between the primal and dual chains.
+It provides both theoretical insight and practical advantages for sampling under group symmetry, and opens new avenues for understanding and accelerating symmetry-aware Markov chain Monte Carlo.